 Fighting fair doesn’t always happen.

-I am not going to go into detail what was said, but we both said things that shouldn’t have been said.
+I am not going to go into detail about what was said, but we both said things that shouldn’t have been said.
 The rest of the night consisted of me in the living room crying and he was in the bedroom eventually fall back to sleep.
 The argument was not resolved at all, but at 1a we both decided to go get food.
 We pressed pause on the argument and just enjoyed breakfast.
-That ended quickly when he copped an attitude with me for now reason.
+That ended quickly when he copped an attitude with me for no reason.